TOSCA

 Advanced Compute host properties

-The tosca.nodes.indigo.Compute custom type add a new set of advanced features to the host properties, enabling the request of GPUs and Intel SGX CPU support in the compute node:
+The tosca.nodes.indigo.Compute custom type adds a new set of advanced features to the host properties, enabling the request of GPUs and Intel SGX CPU support in the compute node.

 ...